-- Once the deployment has succeeded, please try to access the GUI through the public IP.
-Use your administrator login credentials (admin/password) to log in.
+- Once the deployment has succeeded, please try to access the GUI through the public IP using the credentials that you have configured.

 - After software is updated, you cannot access the GUI through the public IP as the public IP would be used for setting up the virtual paths.
 To access the GUI for managing the solution, create a Windows VM in the same vnet and connect to the management IP assigned to the appliance.
 The management IP is assigned to the last NIC (sdwanrg42-Nic2 as shown in the following image).
 You must connect to the GUI of the appliance through the management IP assigned to this NIC, 10.14.2.4 as follows.

 - After you log in to the GUI, you will notice that the virtual service is disabled because SD-WAN on Azure works on a BYOL (Bring Your Own License) model.
 Please apply the license through the licensing tab, if you have the license already or order a new one by going to http://store.citrix.com.

 - After the license is applied, you can apply configuration to the appliance and use it like any other branch.
 For more information on configuring the appliance, please refer to: sd-wan licensing

 - After a VM is created and booted in Azure, the interfaces cannot be added or deleted.
 The VM profile (RAM/HD/CPUs) can be changed.

 - There is no concept of MAC address spoofing in Azure Cloud.
 The LAN subnet of the SE-VPX and the LAN subnet of the Client/Server Host have to be different.
 This requires more routing configuration to be done in two places.

 - Routes are added in the Virtual WAN configuration file directing all Virtual WAN data traffic coming from the WAN to the Client/Server LAN Subnet.